-Sometimes I wonder why exactly it is that I hate Manchester United so much.
+Sometimes I wonder why exactly it is that we hate Manchester United so much.

 After all, they too represent the City of Manchester as a sporting institution (although not necessarily geographically) and I have to admit I have many friends who are United fans and the ones I know are really good guys.